-- 1. Use will be consistent with the policies established for avoiding the undesirable effects under SGMA:
+- 1. Use will be consistent with the policies established for avoiding the undesirable effects under SGMA;

 - 2. Transitional water will be available based on the following sequencing:

 - i.
-Surface water allocation
+Precipitation yield credits

 - ii.
-Precipitation yield credits
+Sustainable yield groundwater credits

 - iii.
-Sustainable yield groundwater credits
+District allocated groundwater credits

 - iv.
-District allocated groundwater credits
+Transitional water credits

 - v.
-Transitional water credits\\
+Landowner developed groundwater credits

-- vi.
-Landowner developed groundwater credits\\
+The sequencing of the Transitional water credits and Landowner developed groundwater credits can be switched at the landowner's discretion.

-\\The sequencing of the Transitional water credits and Landowner developed groundwater credits can be switched at the landowner's discretion. - 3.
-Transitional water credits will be available based on assessed acres and made available in 5-year blocks. - 4.
-Transitional water credits stay with the landowner to be used on properties within the GSA and cannot be transferred to other landowners. - 5.
+- 3. Transitional water credits will be available based on assessed acres and made available in 5-year blocks. - 4.
+Transitional water credits stay with the landowner to be used on properties within the GSA and cannot be transferred to other landowners.
+Tier 1 transitional water allocations can be transferred to lease tenants on an annual basis. - 5.
 An upper limit for net groundwater use, including transitional water allocations, will be established.
 Exceeding this limit will result in fines and reduced allocations in the next year, per Policy #8 Implementation & Enforcement of Plan Actions. - 6.
 There will be a phased approach to the availability of groundwater for transitional water.
 The GSP will provide for levels of groundwater consumption that will be higher during the initial phases and decreasing over time to reach sustainable consumption levels (as required by SGMA) by 2040.
 The amount of Transitional water available will be determined at the beginning of each phase. - a.
 The first phase of transitional water will be from 2020 through 2024 (2 AF/Acre/year) - b.
 The second phase of transitional water will be from 2025 through 2029